soburi/openthread_nrf52_arduino/README.md

 --------------

 Add https://soburi.github.io/openthread_nrf52_arduino/package_soburi_otnrf52_index.json as an 'Additional Board Manager URL' in Arduino property.
-And install from Borad Manager.
+And install from Board Manager.

-Limitation
+Preparation
 -------------

-Need J-Link adapter to upload binary.
-(Not implement DFU yet.)
-This packages uses SoftDevice S140 v7.0.1.
-Write `s140_nrf52_7.0.1_softdevice.hex` and generated .hex file manually,
+Burn the bootloader at first from `[Tools] -> [Burn Bootloader]` (Need J-Link adapter to burn bootloader.)

 Libraries
 ---------------

 ### OpenThread library

-OpenThread library provides two type of api.
+OpenThread library provides two types of API.

-#### High Level API
+#### CLI-command-like API

-The High Level API provides a function with the same name as the CLI command.
+The  CLI-command-like API provides the same function as CLI commands.

-Each CLI command implements as function that name is same as command.
+Each API function is a similar name to the CLI command.
-Thus, it can use like a script on arduino code.
+It can use to implement as arduino sketch the same command typed in CLI.

-#### LowLevel API
+#### Low-Level API

-Low Level API is a wrapper function of openthread api that enclosed otrLock() and otrUnlock().
+Low-Level API is wrapped OpenThread API with exclusive execution.
-That ensure API can execute without explicit exclusion.
+That ensures API can call safely.

 ### Sockets Library

-arduino-esp32 has [Arduino style commnuication (WiFi) API](https://github.com/espressif/arduino-esp32/tree/master/libraries/WiFi/src) that suitable for porting to this package because built on same lwip stack as ot-rtos.
-This package provides Socket API that is ported from arduino-esp32's API.
+UdpSocket is available.
+TcpSocket(Server/Client) planned to implements the after https://github.com/openthread/openthread/pull/6650 merged.